longhorn/website/content/docs/1.3.0/advanced-resources/orphaned-data-cleanup.md

 ### Example

-In the example, we will explain how to delete orphaned replica directories identified by Longhorn.
+In the example, we will explain how to manage orphaned replica directories identified by Longhorn via `kubectl` and Longhorn UI.

+#### Manage Orphaned Replica Directories via kubectl

 1. Introduce disks containing orphaned replica directories.
    - Orphaned replica directories on Node `worker1` disks